Testing Spending Policies

 Wrong policy is triggering

 Policies at the same priority level are all evaluated.
-If your approval threshold (
+If both an approval threshold (

 Organization policies are overriding my agent policies